-The Walsham-le-Willows annual summer fayre in support of St. Mary’s Church is a quintessential English event.
-Held in the grounds of The Beeches (courtesy of the late Dr Russell and now his daughter Penelope) on lovely lawns, surrounded by beautiful mature trees and well maintained grounds, it is one of those events that can just make you stop and let out a deep breath with a feeling of all being well in the world.
+The Walsham-le-Willows annual summer fayre in support of St. Mary’s Church is a quintessential English village event.
+Held in the grounds of The Beeches courtesy of Penelope Robbins, on lovely lawns, surrounded by beautiful mature trees and well maintained grounds, it is one of those events that can just make you stop and let out a deep breath with a feeling of all being well in the world.

 Entrance via Church Pathway, Grove Road and Memorial Hall Car Park